 Socially Responsible Investing is showing real momentum

 Our previous research also supports this: In 2020, 42% of all new investors joining us were aged between 25 and 34 – a 58% increase on 2019.
-From an ethical investment standpoint, the number of new investors choosing SRI portfolios in 2020 was double the previous year.
+The number of new investors choosing SRI portfolios in 2020 was double the previous year.

 These new attitudes and behaviours are being driven by a more positive financial outlook for millennials since the start of the pandemic.
 According to Nutmeg’s research, 43% of 25-34 year olds, feel financially better off now than a year ago, compared to 29% of people overall.
 Confidence is also growing, with 45% of this younger age group now feeling better about their finances than before the pandemic.